2006 Formula One World Championship: Mid-season changes

-Season calendar
+Calendar

 The Australian Grand Prix was held later than usual, to avoid a clash with the 2006 Commonwealth Games.
 For the first time, Bahrain hosted the first Grand Prix.
 Brazil hosted the last race, while Japan and China swapped their original dates.

 In 2006, the FIA announced the Belgian Grand Prix would not be part of the 2006 Formula One season, since the local authorities had started major repair work in Spa-Francorchamps.
-The Belgian Grand Prix returned in 2007, when Kimi Räikkönen took pole position and his 3rd Belgian Grand Prix win in a row.
+The Belgian Grand Prix returned in 2007.